About the ETS® Personal Potential Index

 Test scores, undergraduate grades and letters of recommendation tell only part of the story.
 What if you had a tool that provided reliable, quantifiable information about the personal attributes that influence an applicant's success in graduate school?

 Now you do.
 The ETS® Personal Potential Index (ETS® PPI) is a web-based evaluation system designed to provide a more complete picture of an applicant's potential for success in graduate or professional school beyond grades, test scores and recommendation letters.
-Multiple evaluators the applicant has selected (up to five per evaluation report) rate the applicant on six personal attributes that have been identified as critical for success in graduate and professional school.
-ETS then creates an ETS PPI Evaluation Report that incorporates the evaluations and comments from all the evaluators and sends the report to schools and programs the applicant designates.
+Multiple evaluators the applicant has selected (up to five per evaluation report) rate the applicant on six personal attributes that have been identified as critical for success in graduate, business and professional school.
+ETS then creates an ETS PPI Evaluation Report that incorporates the evaluations and comments from all of the evaluators and sends the report to schools and programs the applicant designates.

-View the ETS PPI Tour (Flash) to learn how the ETS PPI can benefit your graduate program or academic institution.
+View the ETS PPI Product Tour (Flash) to learn how the ETS PPI can benefit your graduate program or academic institution.

 Six Attributes for Success